 October – Iran cut all ties with Jordan after Amman declared support for Iraq.
 Relations did not resume until 1991.

 Jan.
 20 – After weeks of mediation by Algeria, Washington and Tehran agreed to the Algiers Accord to end the hostage crisis.
 The United States agreed to release frozen Iranian assets and not to intervene in Iranian affairs, in exchange for the release of 52 American hostages.
 Both countries agreed to end lawsuits.
 All claims would be referred to international arbitration at a new Iran-U. S. Claims Tribunal in The Hague.

-May 25 – The Gulf Cooperation Council was established in Riyadh, Saudi Arabia, in order to confront security challenges posed by the Iran-Iraq War and the percieved threat of Iran’s Islamic revolution.
-The agreement was between Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the UAE.
+May 25 – The Gulf Cooperation Council was established in Riyadh, Saudi Arabia, in order to confront security challenges posed by the Iran-Iraq War and the perceived threat of Iran’s Islamic revolution.
+The agreement was between Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the UAE.

 June – Iran dispatched more than 1,000 Revolutionary Guards to Lebanon after Israel’s June 6 invasion.
 Iranian forces supported the formation of Hezbollah, a Shiite militia, but never directly confronted Israel.
 The invasion also strengthened ties between Iran and Syria.

 July 19 – American University of Beirut President David Dodge became the first of several Americans to be taken hostage over the next nine years.
 He was the only one taken to Iran, where he spent one year in prison.